Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 #### 6﻿.
 Remove domestic flights where there's a direct train alternative

-T﻿his is a policy that was introduced in France in 2023, which removed air routes that had a rail alternative of 2.5 hours or less.
+T﻿his policy was introduced in France in 2023, which removed air routes that had a rail alternative of 2.5 hours or less.
 The policy applies to three routes: from Paris to Nantes, Lyon and Bordeaux.

+T﻿he advantage of such a policy is that it removes customer choice, and makes low-carbon travel the only option.
+Studies have shown that replacing air with rail on direct routes doesn't have a negative impact on the traveller in terms of time or cost.

 I﻿f the UK did the same, it would go a long way to reducing emissions.
 Switching from plane to train on electrified routes in the UK saves around 90% on emissions, and there's not much difference in overall journey time once you've factored in transfers to the airport and waiting time for check-in etc. It should therefore be possible to maintain good domestic connectivity while removing the high-carbon option.

 O﻿ur recommendation is to [remove flight routes where there's a direct train alternative of 4.5 hours or less](https://flightfree.co.uk/post/should-a-domestic-flight-ban-be-applied-in-the-uk/).
 This would include routes between London and Exeter/Manchester/Newcastle/Edinburgh/Glasgow, and Birmingham and Edinburgh/Glasgow.

 #### 7﻿.
+Ban private jets

+P﻿rivate jets cause up to 40x the emissions of scheduled flights per passenger.
+It is a very privileged and extremely carbon-intensive way to travel, that is most of the time not necessary.

+W﻿e would therefore like to see the government ban private jets, or at the very least, tax the fuel and increase APD on private jets.

-Significant investment in low-carbon transport
+#### 8. Significant investment in low-carbon transport

 T﻿here are many barriers to people choosing low-carbon transport, and these need to be removed in order to facilitate the shift away from air travel.
 These include: